Import your Subaru into Canada, import a car into Canada. Subaru Canada.

 Q. How do you price your cars if I want to get one from you?

-A: While this is a fully independent non-sponsored information website, I am Internet-Fleet Sales Manager at Carter Subaru and discount all models.
+A: While this is a fully independent non-sponsored information website, I am Internet-Fleet Sales Manager at Carter Subaru Shoreline and sell lighty used cars cross border.

-You need to know the US spec model you want, and I can easily price it over the phone.
+You need to know the US spec model you want..

 Not sure what you want?
 This site should help you.

 Everything is fully disclosed.
-It's easy and upfront.
+It's easy and completely upfront.

 Once you decide to proceed, I fax a complete package including Purchase Order with price details and VIN, the Title with your name filled in, information on US borders with hours and contact info, information on the Recall Clearance letter, warranty, and finally the dealership's bank and account information.